bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />
 </p>

-What we&apos;re going to do is wait seven seconds and then run the
+<p>What we&apos;re going to do is wait seven seconds and then run the
 <b>contentRotator</b> again, or reset, and increment the <b>counter</b>, or
 reset the <b>counter</b>.
 We&apos;re going to wait seven seconds, <b>fadeIn</b>
 the paragraph, set the <b>counter</b> back to one, and run